U3A BRISBANE

 PDF If the document is being used in a presentation, whether in the classroom or online via Zoom, etc., file size doesn't matter, but often the presentation needs to be sent to class members or others.
 This is typically done by saving as a PDF, which will also have full-scale images.
 Most email clients will object if attachments are larger than about 20MB so this can present a problem.
 Equally, a large PDF stored on a website means significant download bandwidth for the end user.
 In these days of mobile devices, excessive bandwidth usage can be a costly.
 If you have an Acrobat Pro subscription or alternative, PDFs can be compressed significantly, but those products are expensive.

-One solution is to upload large files to cloud storage and provide a link, e.g. using Dropbox, Google Drive, iCloud or WeTransfer.
+One solution is to upload large files to cloud storage and provide a link, e.g. using WeTransfer (recommended), Dropbox, Google Drive, or iCloud.

 PDF Candy